turingschool/backend-curriculum-site/module1/lessons/each.md

 1. Can you print out their names capitalized?
 2. Can you print out their names in all caps?
-3. Can you print out their names but reversed?
+3. Can you print out their names but reversed? (`["carly", "demi", "selena", "justin"]`)
 4. Can you create a new array with only the names that are longer than four letters in length?
 5. Can you create a new array with the lengths of their names?
 6. Can you create a new array with only the names that are at even indexes?

-Now, with this array can you do the following with `.each`?
+Now, with this array can you do the following using `.each`?

 `array = [1,2,3,4,5]`